Learn Russian online.

 How long does it take to learn Russian?

-Most learners reach a comfortable conversational level within 12–18 months of consistent daily study.
+Most learners reach a comfortable conversational level within 12-18 months of consistent daily study.
 Practising vocabulary with spaced repetition and speaking regularly speeds this up considerably.
+About 255 million people across 4 countries speak Russian, so you will never run short of practice partners.

 How do I improve my Russian vocabulary?